xihangshi/reprository/content/publication/gao-dispersion-tunable-2015/index.md

 volume: 23
 pages: 6896-6902
 doi: 10.1364/OE.23.006896
-abstract: © 2015 Optical Society of America.
-We propose and experimentally demonstrate an approach to efficiently tune the dispersion of a designer-plasmonic resonator, or a plasmonic 'meta-atom', by incorporating an extra ground plane underneath.
+abstract: We propose and experimentally demonstrate an approach to efficiently tune the dispersion of a designer-plasmonic resonator, or a plasmonic 'meta-atom', by incorporating an extra ground plane underneath.
 We demonstrate that this ground plane is able to enhance resonances, and the enhancing